Skip to main content

 Using homebrew to manage multiple terragrunt versions

-Like terraform, you can use Homebrew to manage multiple terraform versions, using the same method described above in Using homebrew to manage multiple terraform versions.
+Like terraform, you can use Homebrew to manage multiple terragrunt versions, using the same method described above in Using homebrew to manage multiple terraform versions.
 To use the method for terragrunt, replace the references for terraform with terragrunt.
 For example, in the first step when searching for the homebrew commit that introduces the Terragrunt version for 0.18.7, you would run:

 $ git log master -- Formula/terragrunt.rb